Sen2k9/Sen2k9.github.io/_posts/2025-01-05-LeetCode-Hard-Word-Search-II.markdown

  So, total complexity is _(number of word search)_ * _(complexity for one word search)_
  = O(W * m * n * 4 * 3^(L-1))

-==Prefix Trie Approach==
+**Prefix Trie Approach**

-__Prefix Trie removes the need to search the complete board for each word again and again, instead we will build a prefix tree one time and search the board one time only and grab all the word which exist in the board__
+_Prefix Trie removes the need to search the complete board for each word again and again, instead we will build a prefix tree one time and search the board one time only and grab all the word which exist in the board_

  1. _Time to Add input words in Trie Data Structure_: For each word it will take O(logL), where L is the longest word length.
 So, for all input words, O(W * logL)

  2. _Time for each DFS_: Traverse in four direction for each Depth First Search (dfs).
 In worst case, we need to traverse until the length of the word.
 So, one dfs will have 4 * 3^(L-1) where L is the length of a word

  3. _Traverse the complete board_: For worst case we need to traverse the full board if input has words which first characters are a complete set of board's character.
-So, for worst case we need to go _(complexity to traverse the full board) * _(complexity for one word search)_ = m * n * 4 * 3^(L-1)
+So, for worst case we need to go _(complexity to traverse the full board)_ * _(complexity for one word search)_ = m * n * 4 * 3^(L-1)

  So, Overall complexity is